 Any trip to Tehran has to include at least one course of chelow kabab, which is rice served with roasted-meat variants, such as barg, koobideh, jujeh, shishleek, soltani or chenjeh.

 Iranian cuisine includes a wide variety of foods, such as khoresh (stew, served with white Iranian rice).
 Other stews you might encounter are ghormeh sabzi, gheimeh and fesenjān.

 Āsh is more of a thick soup than a stew, and if you want to branch out, kuku (a vegetable soufflé), polo (rice mixed with meat, vegetables and herbs) are a must-try.
 Varieties include loobia polo, albaloo polo, sabzi polo, zereshk polo and baghali polo.

-The traditional drink accompanying Iranian dishes is doogh, a combination of yogurt, still or carbonated water, salt, and dried mint.
-Other drinks include sherberts known as Sharbat, and ‘Khak Shir’.
+Different parts of Iran also offer salads, pastries, and drinks, specific to their locale.
+One traditional drink is doogh, a combination of yogurt, still or carbonated water, salt, and dried mint.
+Other drinks include sherbets (locally “sharbats”), such as khakshir.